danger/danger-js/docs/guides/getting_started.html.md

 Which, once you have your authentication set up, will have danger post a message to your PR with your name.

-For a deeper understanding of using a Dangerfile, see the guide [dangerfile][]
+For a deeper understanding of using a Dangerfile, see the guide [The Dangerfile][dangerfile]

 ### Creating a bot account for Danger to use